-The first Canon camera with an APS-C-sized sensor to sport 4K video shooting, the EOS M50 – also known as the EOS Kiss M – is an advanced entry-level mirrorless model that sits above the entry-level M100 .
+The first Canon camera with an APS-C-sized sensor to sport 4K video shooting, the EOS M50 – also known as the EOS Kiss M – is an advanced entry-level mirrorless model that sits above the entry-level M100.
+There's now an EOS M50 Mark II, but it's essentially the same as the original but with a few software tweaks, so don't pass up a good deal on the original EOS M50.

-The new arrival boasts a 3in vari-angle touchscreen display, which is ideal for selfies and video recording, alongside a centrally positioned 2.36million-dot EVF that offers a more DSLR-like shooting experience than the EOS M100.
+The older camera still boasts a 3in vari-angle touchscreen display, which is ideal for selfies and video recording, alongside a centrally positioned 2.36million-dot EVF that offers a more DSLR-like shooting experience than the EOS M100.

-With a resolution of 24.1MP, and respectable APS-C dimensions, the EOS M50’s sensor works with the latest DIGIC 8 processor to produce pleasingly clean results across most of its native ISO 100-25,600 range.
+With a resolution of 24.1MP, and respectable APS-C dimensions, the EOS M50’s sensor works with Canon's DIGIC 8 processor to produce pleasingly clean results across most of its native ISO 100-25,600 range.

 This resolution should be more than enough to meet the printing demands of its target market, while that physically large sensor can easily produce stylishly shallow depth of field in images.